 - Discussing the terms of all warranties and stressing the importance of registering warranties with the appropriate manufacturers. - 2.
-Providing instruction for obtaining warranty service. - 3.
+Providing instructions for obtaining warranty service. - 3.
 Going over the pre-delivery service record with you and then signing it to certify that all work has been done. - 4.
-Providing you thorough instruction in how to operate your boat and all of its systems and components.
+Providing you with thorough instructions in how to operate your boat and all of its systems and components.
 This should include a "walk-through" demonstration on your new boat.